assaf/zombie/README.md

 Returns the main window's document.
 Only valid after opening a document (see `browser.open`).

-#### browser.find(selector, context?) => [Elements]

-Returns an array of all the elements that match the selector.
-Without context, searches through the entire document.

 #### browser.fill(field, value) => this

 Fill in a field: input field or text area.